-Thematically, much of Isaac's artwork has explored the boundary between the natural and artificial world.
-Stylistically, his work has often employed the use of patterning and modular approaches.
-Isaac's undergraduate education was rooted in ceramics, but he soon began to work with wood, found elements and later various mold-making and casting techniques.
+Isaac's artwork and interactive programming explore the embodied human experience in the digital era.
+Stylistically, his artwork often employes the use of patterning and modular approaches.
+Isaac's art education was rooted initially in ceramics, but he has also worked extensively with drawing, wood, found elements, mold-making and casting techniques.

-Since establishing his Pittsburgh studio in 2004, Isaac has completed a range of commission projects including sculpture, furniture, lighting, and custom architectural features.
-Beginning in 2017, his art practice has expanded to include interactive art forms and workshops within libraries, museums, senior centers, corporate and non-profit spaces.
+Since establishing his Pittsburgh studio in 2005, Isaac has completed a range of commission projects for both commercial and residential spaces.
+Isaac’s current art practice blends studio output and interactive programs within libraries, museums, senior centers, corporate, and non-profit spaces.

 Isaac lives with his wife and their daughter in the Polish Hill section of Pittsburgh.